pratapladhani/mcs-labs/labs/autonomous-account-news/README.md

 # Build an Autonomous Account News Assistant Agent

-Empower sellers with timely insights – Build an autonomous Copilot Studio agent that periodically scans Salesforce for high-value opportunities, finds related news, and sends curated reports.
+Empower sellers with timely insights – Build an autonomous Copilot Studio agent that periodically scans your Sales App for high-value opportunities, finds related news, and sends curated reports.

 ---